kinturkt/MovieFindr/README.md

 # Semantic-Search-Engine-for-Movie-Recommendations

 Welcome to the Semantic Search Engine for Movie Recommendations repository!
-This project aims to provide personalized movie recommendations using advanced natural language processing techniques, by leeveraging sentence transformers for embeddings and the Streamlit library for creating an intuitive user interface. <br> <br>
+This project aims to provide personalized movie recommendations using advanced natural language processing techniques, by leeveraging sentence transformers for embeddings and the Streamlit library for creating an intuitive user interface. <br>

 Features:
 1) <b>Semantic Search:</b> Uses sentence embeddings to understand the context and semantics of user queries, providing more accurate movie recommendations. <br>